master-of-zen/Av1an/site/src/Cli/target_quality.md

 		Lower bound for target quality Q-search early exit

-		If min_q is tested and the probe's VMAF score is lower than target_quality, the Q-search early exits and min_q is used for the chunk.
+		If min_q is tested and the probe's VMAF score is lower than target_quality, the Q-search early exits and min_q is used for the task.

 		If not specified, the default value is used (chosen per encoder).